Games & Quizzes

 /əˈdrest/

 bearing name and address of intended recipient.
-To write the place someone lives on a letter.
+To make a formal speech to a group of people.

 /inˈves(t)mənt/